 If using a keypad is difficult then you can ask for a chip and signature card instead.
 This is also known as a PIN-suppressed card.
 You can ask your card issuer for this type of card instead of a chip and PIN card.
 All shops should accept chip and signature cards because this is a reasonable adjustment to make to their service so that it's accessible to you.

-There are signature guides on sale from our shop that can help when using a 'chip and signature' card or signing other documents like contracts or terms and conditions.
+You can buy a signature guide from our Online Shop that can help when using a chip and signature card or signing other documents like contracts or terms and conditions.

 Speak to your bank

 There are several options available to bank customers who have difficulty accessing their own money.
-Some people prefer to have one card to use at cash machines and a second card to sign for things in shops.
-Or some customers may choose to have one card which does both functions.
-To find out more about all the different options available either call your bank direct or visit payyourway.org.uk, which has impartial, practical advice on different payment options, including chip and signature.
+Some people prefer to have one card to use at cashpoints and a second card to sign for things in shops.
+Or some customers may choose to have one card which has both functions.
+Speaking to your bank is the best way to find out what options are available to you and their benefits.